freeradical13/freeradical13.github.io/index.md

 A [phenotype][] is the set of all observable [traits][] (or characteristics) of an organism.
 A trait is based on the underlying gene(s) (the [genotype][]) and environmental factors that produced it.
 Different genotypes may produce the same phenotype, and equivalent genotypes may produce different phenotypes.

-An [autotroph][] is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
-A [heterotroph][] cannot produce its own food so it must consume autotrophs or their products.
+An [autotroph][] (or producer) is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
+A [heterotroph][] (or consumer) cannot produce its own food so it must consume autotrophs or their products.

 ### Phylogeny